Explosives workers, ordnance handling experts, and blasters

 Save Image

 Data on higher education choices for Explosives workers, ordnance handling experts, and blasters from The Department of Education and Census Bureau.
-The most common major for Explosives workers, ordnance handling experts, and blasters is Protective Services but the most specialized major according to RCA in 2021 were Mechanical Technologies.
+The most common major for Explosives workers, ordnance handling experts, and blasters is Protective Services but the most specialized major according to RCA in 2024 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.

 Majors